Thermal Isolation Bracket — Conduction Path Analysis

 Fasteners: Ø6.6 through, counterbore 11 mm

-k and ΔT held constant → ranking follows A_eff / L_eff
+k and ΔT held constant → ranking follows Aeff / Leff

 Design 1 — Baseline (2 slots)

-• Change: Aeff decreases.
+• Aeff decreases.

-• Expectation: moderate increase in Rth.
+• Moderate increase in thermal resistance.

-• Tradeoff: simplest machining; baseline case.
+• Simplest machining; baseline case.

 Design 2 — Center slit with radiused ends

-• Expectation: higher Rth than Design 1.
+• Higher expected thermal resistance than Design 1.

 Design 3 — Serpentine multi-pass slot

-• Change: Leff increases; Aeff decreases.
+• Leff increases and Aeff decreases.

-Best expected isolation of the three designs (screening-level model).
+Best expected isolation of the three concepts.

 Design ranking